KevCaz/KevCaz.github.io/content/notes/R/updatingtoR3_6_0.md

 - `/usr/lib/R/site-library` includes the packages installed via `apt-get`

 I decided to use `/usr/local/lib/R/site-library` to store packages I would install via `install.packages()`.
-To do so, I simply chnage the permission to make this folder writable by myself without using super user privileges: `sudo chmod 777 /usr/local/lib/R/site-library`.
+To do so, I simply changed the permission to make this folder writable by myself without using super user privileges: `sudo chmod 777 /usr/local/lib/R/site-library`.
 Then, I completed the installation: